Kautenja/a-neural-algorithm-of-artistic-style/README.md

 ## Style Reconstruction

-[style-reconstruction.ipynb][] describes the style reconstruction process from white noise.
+[style-reconstruction.ipynb][] describes the style reconstruction process on Wassily Kandinsky's <i>Composition VII</i> from white noise.
 Performing gradient descent of the style loss on a white noise input **x** for a given artwork **a** yields a representation of the networks activation for a given set of layers _L_.

 [style-reconstruction.ipynb]: style-reconstruction.ipynb